 The language you use, the way you talk to yourself, the way you think about things, and the way you speak with other people significantly influences how you feel and the emotions you experience at any one moment in time.

 Say for instance something suddenly happens that stirs your emotions.
 You immediately begin feeling uncomfortable.
-And then out of the blue you just can’t control yourself.
-You label yourself as being “angry” or “furious”, and as a result you respond by losing your temper and by engaging in uncontrolled emotional outbursts.
+And then out of the blue, you just can’t control yourself.
+You label yourself as being “angry” or “furious”, and as a result, you respond by losing your temper and by engaging in uncontrolled emotional outbursts.
 What if there was another way to respond?

 Instead of labeling yourself as being “angry”, how about you label yourself as feeling a little agitated, or somewhat peeved?
 What if you said to yourself that you’re feeling just a little upset?
 How would this change your state-of-mind?
 How would this affect how you respond to this situation?

-Transforming your language and describing your feelings a different way will immediately make you feel less emotionally involved within the situation.
+Transforming your language and describing your feelings a different way will immediately make you feel less emotionally involved in the situation.
 It’s therefore important to look into ways you could potentially expand your emotional vocabulary to build more richness and variety into the conversations you have with yourself.
 You don’t always need to feel angry.
 You can choose instead to feel a little agitated, confused, concerned, worried, or maybe just a wee bit uncomfortable.
 The language you choose will affect how you feel, and how you feel will influence how you respond.

 Assert Yourself Proactively and Calmly